 Pick your own pumpkin and Take a walk in the woods of Forsythe Family Farms or a ride on the wagon train.

-Get lost in the 2 acre corn maze and check out No Left Turn cedar maze in the Barnyard Adventure Playground.
+Get lost in the 2 acre corn maze and check out the No Left Turn cedar maze in the Barnyard Adventure Playground.
 Daily in October @ Forsythe Family Farms 2009 Inc, 1025 Cragg Rd, Uxbridge.

 Applewood Farm and Winery